Aman-Haris/Blender-Unity-Animation-Coursework/Animation/Readme.md

 In the output settings, I changed to fps to 24 fps(film).
 From the add panel, I selected anti-aliasing.
 Set the temporal samples to 32 and turned on Override Anti Aliasing.
 And then I choose render local option.
 The ouput came in 128 images.
 I converted these images into .mp4 video.

+PS: I have included the .fbx file in the repo.
+While downloading the Unreal_Project folder, please change it's name to Animation.
+I have also excluded the MovieRenders folder which contains the rendered image as it's too large to be uploaded.